zouppen/haskell-curl-aeson/README.md

 ### Other

 Install and configure
 [Haskell Platform](http://www.haskell.org/platform/).
-To fetch all the requirements and install this library, run
+Then, fetch all the requirements and install this library by running:

     cabal update
 	cabal install